divyjain62000/Web-Services-Framework/README.md

 # Java-Based-WebServices-Framework
 It is a Java based framework.
-Using this framework, the user can create backend/serverside services for web-applications.
-User no need to write the entire web.xml, and this framework also creates the JS file automatically.This framework help user to create web-application very easily and fastly.
+Using this framework, the user can create backend/server-side services for web-applications.
+User no need to write the entire web.xml, and this framework also creates the JS file automatically.This framework help user to create web-application very easily and quickly.

 # Benifits of using this FrameWork: